Have you been charged with prostitution? Don’t wait. Call now.

 Here is a breakdown of some of the different charges:

 - Patronizing a person for prostitution in the third degree: A person is guilty when they patronize a person for prostitution.
-It’s a Class A misdemeanor.
+It’s a Class A misdemeanor, a crime that gives you a criminal record for the rest of your life.

 - Patronizing a person for prostitution in the second degree: A person is guilty when they are at least 18 years old and patronize another person who is 15 years old or younger for prostitution.
 It’s a Class E felony.